brain-score/vision/README.md

 ## Quick setup

 Recommended for most users.
 Use Brain-Score as a library.
+You will need Python >= 3.6.

 `pip install --process-dependency-links git+https://github.com/dicarlolab/brain-score`